-Most of the basic principles in creating accessible web content apply to creating accessible documents.
-This page contains self-help resources to assist you in creating accessible documents and converting these documents into appropriate formats.
+When creating documents, most of the basic principles in creating accessible web content apply to ensuring accessibility.
+This page contains self-help resources to assist you in determining whether a document is accessible or guide you through the process of creating accessible documents.

-Note that is often easier to create a document with accessibility built-in rather than remediate an inaccessible document that has already been created.
-Remediating documents for accessibility can be a time-consuming task, so the ATI team is available to consult with you on creating, evaluating and remediating your documents for accessibility.
+Please note that is easier to create a document designed with accessibility principles rather than fix an inaccessible document that has already been created.
+Remediating documents for accessibility can be a time-consuming task, so the DPRC is available to consult with you on creating, evaluating, and remediating your documents for accessibility.

 - Creating Accessible Word Documents from WebAim

-- Make your Word documents accessible by Microsoft
+- Make your Word documents accessible from Microsoft

 Making existing PDFs accessible can be one of the most challenging topics in document accessibility.
 However, if you are creating your own PDF and have access to the source document it is much easier.

 Please note that all the resources below require the use of Adobe Acrobat Professional to evaluate, repair, and fix the accessibility of existing PDF files.
-SF State faculty and staff have access to this software license for no cost, so please visit the Adobe Licensing Guide for more information.
+SF State faculty, staff and student employees have access to this software license for no cost, so please visit the Adobe Licensing Guide for more information.

 - PDF Accessibility from WebAim

-- Creating Accessible PDFs course (requires Lynda.com subscription)
+- Creating Accessible PDFs course by LinkedIn Learning (requires subscription)

-If you plan to create a fillable PDF form, we highly recommend that you use Adobe LiveCycle Designer instead of Adobe Acrobat Professional to do this.
-LiveCycle Designer makes it easier to add accessibility information to form fields but it is not included in our campus license.
-As an alternative, you may contact the ATI team to help you create an accessible PDF form.
+If you plan to create a fillable PDF form with signatures, we highly recommend that you use the campus solution DocuSign instead of a fillable PDF.
+As an alternative, you may use Adobe Acrobat Professional with the resources below or contact the ATI team to help you create an accessible PDF form.

 - Creating Accessible PDF Forms by SF State